 If you noticed that your hair still feels hard and dry after deep conditioning, then it is a sign that your hair lacks sufficient protein.
-Being the case, you may find it more helpful to opt for a hair protein treatment.
+Being the case, you may find it more helpful to opt for a protein treatment.
 This solution can be what your hair is crying out for because you need a balance of enough moisture and keratin to restore its beauty.

 Here is what you do by putting a strand to the test.
 Pull out a strand while your hair is dry.
 Start stretching it.
 If that strands snaps soon after, then your hair has had enough.
-Instead, your hair still needs more deep conditioning and not another protein hair treatment that can cause your hair to become fragile and break more easily that can lead to hair loss.
+Instead, your hair still needs more deep conditioning and not another treatment that can cause your hair to become fragile and break more easily that can lead to hair loss.

 You can also protect your hair in another way by using a clarifying shampoo twice a month to strip excess protein building up after overdoing treatments.
 But seriously, you’ll have more luck using those treatments no more than twice a month while filling that void with moisture intense conditioners.